ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 030977 - Default affiliate commission entry is not there.
-    -> 030567 - In Arabic language > Scroll bar should be display on RTL Mode -> 030560 - In Arabic language> on blogs page> subscribe button and text field are not properly arranged
+    -> 030567 - In Arabic language > Scroll bar should be display on RTL Mode -> 030560 - In Arabic language> on blogs page> subscribe button and text field are not properly arranged -> 030504 - Design changes of Save Changes and Cancel buttons

 New Features :
 	> Task - 64235 - Collection Image management for Mobile Application in admin.